csucdsi/dsi-website-archive/content/post/2018-07-11-student-data-analyst-job-at-chico-state.md

 # Carpentry Workshop Helper

 * **Project Details:** The DSI will be hosting a [Software Carpentry](https://software-carpentry.org/) workshop on Reproducible Scientific Analysis using R. This two-day hands-on workshop will serve approximately 20-30 learners by 2-3 instructors so technical assistance (TA/helpers) are incredibly needed!
 TA's will generally wander around the room, responding to red stickies (flags that help is needed) and providing assistance as needed.
-No coffee runs, straight up helping the participants troubleshoot.
+We would like to have at least 2 helpers at all times.

 * **Time commitment:** Any portion of 8:30am - 5pm Monday August 13th & Tuesday August 14th.
 Full day volunteers get a free lunch!